sserrot/champion_relationships/README.md

 champions.json - same information in JSON.

-champion_list.py - Uses [Riot API](https://developer.riotgames.com/) to extract a formatted, ordered, list of all champions.
+champion_list.py - Uses [Riot API](https://developer.riotgames.com/) to extract a formatted and ordered list of all champions.

 tutorial/spiders/champions_spider.py - Scrapy Spider that crawls Riot website for champion information not in the Riot API.